boomerang-io/charts/bmrg-flow/README.md

 - We are currently applying the `ingress.kubernetes.io/client-max-body-size: 1m` annotation to the ingress for [issue](https://github.com/kubernetes/ingress-nginx/issues/2494).
 - Starting with IBM Boomerang Flow helm chart version 2.0.0 the backwards compatibility is broken due to the ICP 3.2+ and NGINX Ingress Controller 0.22.0 versions
 - We only support single host ingresses

+## Chart Development

+In the template yaml files when reference the context `.` or Values `.Values` consideration has to be made as to whether you want to reference the static root or dynamic.

+For example when installing the chart by itself `$.Values` and `.Values` (when outside a loop) however when referencing them inside an embedded chart, they have different meanings. `$.Values` would reference the values of the root chart where as `.Values` would reference this charts values in a relative fashion.

+To handle the looping we set the Values and Context as variables outside of the loop at the top metadata in the template yamls.